-Figure 15-1. bindconf
+Figure 20-1.
+Bind Configuration Tool

-The BIND Configuration Tool configures the default zone directory to be /var/named.
+The Bind Configuration Tool configures the default zone directory to be /var/named.
 All zone files specified are relative to this directory.
-The BIND Configuration Tool also includes basic syntax checking when values are entered.
+The Bind Configuration Tool also includes basic syntax checking when values are entered.
 For example, if a valid entry is an IP address, you are only allowed to type numbers and the dot (.) character into the text area.

-The BIND Configuration Tool allows you to add a forward master zone, a reverse master zone, and a slave zone.
-After adding the zones, you can edit or delete them from the main window as shown in Figure 15-1.
+The Bind Configuration Tool allows you to add a forward master zone, a reverse master zone, and a slave zone.
+After adding the zones, you can edit or delete them from the main window as shown in Figure 20-1.

 After adding, editing, or deleting a zone, you must choose File => Apply to write the /etc/named.conf configuration file and all the individual zone files in the /var/named directory.
-Applying your changes will also have the named service reload the configuration files.
-You can also choose File => Exit and click Yes to Do you want to apply your changes before exiting?
+Applying your changes will also cause the named service reload the configuration files.
+You can also choose File => Quit and click Save and quit.

-15.1.
+20.1.
 Adding a Forward Master Zone